ohslyfox/PacBioSeeder/README.md

 * "min-score" - the min score scheme
 * "min-frame" - the min frame scheme

+length:

+* length of k-mers to feed to the scheme

+readamount:

+* number of pacbio reads to test, 0 for all

 filename:

 * file name or path without an extension

-length:

-* length of k-mers to feed to the scheme